Offenders with Green Thumbs at Kyle Improve their lives and Feed the hungry

 Warden Deanna Branham and Principal Robert Deckard came up with the idea as a part of the MTC Impact Innovations program.

-Not only is the garden helping offenders learn new skills and improve their lives—it’s giving them an opportunity to give back to society.
+Not only is the garden helping residents learn new skills and improve their lives—it’s giving them an opportunity to give back to society.
 The harvested fruits and vegetables will be donated to the Hays County Food Bank!